rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 cleaned and disinfected using standard cleaning products before being used by anyone else.

-PPE should be worn by staff caring for the child while they await collection if direct personal care is needed and a distance of 2 metres cannot be maintained (such as for a very young child or a child with complex needs).
+PPE should be worn by staff caring for the student while they await collection if direct personal care is needed and a distance of 2 metres cannot be maintained (such as for a very young child or a student with complex needs).
+Read further information on the circumstances in which PPE should be used in [section 6 of the system of controls](#soc6){.govuk-link}.

 In an emergency, call 999 if they are seriously ill or injured or their life is at risk.
 Do not visit the GP, pharmacy, urgent care centre or a hospital.

-Any members of staff who have provided close contact care to someone with symptoms, even though wearing PPE, and any other members of staff or pupils who have been in close contact with them, even if wearing a face covering, do not need to go home to self-isolate unless:
+Any members of staff who have provided close contact care to someone with symptoms, even though wearing PPE, and any other members of staff, pupils or students who have been in close contact with them, even if wearing a face covering, do not need to go home to self-isolate unless:

 -   they develop symptoms themselves, in which case, they should also arrange to have a test